Ranzz92/pipeline/assembly/README.md

  - the "CLI" distribution (with the command line user interface), packaged as a ZIP (_default_)
  - the "macOS Application Bundle" distribution
  - the "Windows installer" distribution
- - the "Developers" distribution generates the configuration files and launcher scripts for a development environment
  - the "Debian" distribution (DEB package)
  - the "CentOS" distribution (RPM package)
  - the "Desktop Web UI" distribution that includes the Web UI